hmc-cs111-fall2016/project-pitch/pitch.md

 ## Operation (semantics)
+_What might happen when a program runs?
+Is there a computational model that corresponds with your domain?
+How does a program interact with the user?
+What kinds of semantic (i.e., non-syntax) errors might occur, and how might they be communicated to the user?_
 When a program runs, it should output a list of things to do for each time period given by the user.
 The computational model that this fits best is either data visualization or constraint satisfaction because it shows the to-do lists in a different way and